penrose/penrose/packages/docs-site/docs/ref/style/usage.md

 IsSubset (B, C)
 ```

-By matching the style block against the Substance program, we essentially consider six possible mappings (note that repeated elements are not allowed), some of which are valid and some are invalid:
+By matching the style block against the Substance program, we essentially consider six possible mappings (note that repeated elements are, by default, disallowed; see next section), some of which are valid and some are invalid:

 | Mapping          | `IsSubset(x, y)` becomes | Satisfied by Substance |
 | :--------------- | :----------------------- | ---------------------- |